cargator/.github/profile/README.md

 ## Getting Started

-To get started with [Your Organization]'s projects, ensure you have the following prerequisites installed:
+To get started with CarGator's projects, ensure you have the following prerequisites installed:

 - List of prerequisites (e.g., Node.js, npm, Python, etc.)
 - Any additional tools or dependencies required for running the projects.